grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ## Introduction

 Grafana Mimir uses [memberlist] to share works and deciding which component replica to send the workload such as when ingesting series.
-Memberlist encodes the replica information in data structure called [hash ring], this is a consistent hashing in which different ingesters instance tokens are placed around the ring.
+Memberlist encodes the replica information in data structure called [hash ring], this is a consistent hashing scheme in which different ingesters instance tokens are placed around the ring.
 The token position in the ring determines which ingester should handle a request.
 The information of this hash ring is delivered to different components by using gossip protocol.

 By default, hash ring is global.
 If we also have Grafana Tempo and Grafana Loki in the same Kubernetes cluster, their components can unintentionally talk and sending data with each other, because Loki and Tempo also uses memberlist.
 This possibility to happen increases in cluster where the pods may reuse each other's IPs after churning.